 With some chemotherapy treatments, some people experience the loss of their eyebrows and eyelashes.
 Make-up, eyebrow pencil, eyeliner or false eyelashes can help to minimise how noticeable this is.
 Here at Simone Thomas we have specialist makeup artists who can help advise you on how to effectively apply makeup to disguise this hair loss.

 Types of Wig

 There are two main types of wig: synthetic and real hair.
-Synthetic wigs are created from man-made fibres.
+Synthetic wigs are created from manufactured fibres.
 They typically last for six to nine months and with prices starting from £150.
 Wigs made from real hair last for up to three or four years, can be styled and treated as you would your own hair and cost between £200 and £2,000.
-These can be custom made by Simone Thomas to your style and colour pre requisite.
+These can be custom made by Simone Thomas, meaning you can choose the style and colour you prefer.

 Help With Costs

 You can get free synthetic wigs on the NHS if:

 - you’re under 16, or under 19 and in full-time education

 - you’re a war pensioner and the wig is for your accepted disablement and you have a valid war pension exemption certificate

 - get Income Support

 - get Income-related Employment and Support Allowance